-In accordance with the Regulation (EU) 2017/745 on medical devices, economic operators (natural and legal persons carrying out business activities) who carry out business activities connected to medical devices, such as putting them on the market or into service, making them available on the market, or have been given a mandate by a manufacturer from a third country to represent it in the EU market, have certain obligations.
+In accordance with the Regulation (EU) 2017/745 on medical devices and Regulation (EU) 2017/746 on in vitro diagnostic medical devices, economic operators (natural and legal persons carrying out business activities) who carry out business activities connected to medical devices or in vitro diagnostic medical devices, such as putting them on the market or into service, making them available on the market, or have been given a mandate by a manufacturer from a third country to represent it in the EU market, have certain obligations.
 They are regulated entities.

 ‘Manufacturer’ means a natural or legal person who manufactures or fully refurbishes a device or has a device designed, manufactured or fully refurbished, and markets that device under its name or trademark.

 ‘Authorised representative’ means any natural or legal person established within the European Union who has received and accepted a written mandate from a manufacturer, located outside the European Union, to act on the manufacturer’s behalf in relation to specified tasks with regard to the latter’s obligations under this Regulation.